 The ABDA is overseen by a Board of Directors comprised of 9 to 15 members from local property owners, merchants, and residents of Lower Merion Township.
-The Board is run by an Executive Committee consisting of a Chairperson, Vice Chair, Secretary, and Treasurer.
-In 2020, staff consisted of one full-time Executive Director, one part-time Main Street Coordinator (departed July 2020), one part-time data manager, two part-time maintenance workers, and a sub-contracted Marketing Director.
+The Board is run by an Executive Committee consisting of a Chairperson, Secretary, and Treasurer.
+In 2021, staff consisted of one full-time Executive Director, one part-time data manager, two part-time maintenance workers, and a sub-contracted Marketing Director.

-In 2020, volunteers contributed 272 volunteer hours, valued at \$7,254 at \$26.67 per hour.
+In 2021, volunteers contributed 272 volunteer hours, valued at \$7,254 at \$27.98 per hour.
 Many volunteers served on Board-led committees and task forces, such as the Streetscape Committee, Organization Committee, and Marketing & Events Committee.
 The work produced through the committees helped ABDA (dba The Ardmore Initiative) maintain its status as an accredited National Main Street program recognized by the National Trust for Historic Preservation and National Main Street Center.